rehypejs/rehype-highlight/readme.md

 console.log(String(file))
 ```

-Running that yields the same as `example.html`: none of them are highlighted.
+…then running that yields the same as `example.html`: none of them are
+highlighted.

 ### Example: registering

-`rehype-highlight` supports 35 common used languages by default.
+`rehype-highlight` supports 37 commonly used languages by default.
-This makes it small to load in browsers and Node.js, while supporting most cases
+This makes it small to load in browsers and Node.js, while supporting enough
-by default.
+default cases.
-It’s possible to add support for more languages.
+You can add more languages.

 For example, with `example.html`: